 - Any requirements for action;

 - Visits should be written up and be available on the integrated case management system within 2 working days of the visit.

 6. Consequences of Visits

 Where a social worker has concerns about whether a home is adequately promoting a child's welfare, the IRO should be informed and the Authority must review the child's case in accordance with Part 6 of the 2010 Regulations [Reg 30].
 This includes reviewing the child's Care and Placement Plans and identifying actions which must be taken to ensure that the placement is able to meet their needs appropriately and, if not, to consider alternatives.

 7. Quality Assurance

 The social worker's Team Manager should review visits with the social worker as part of the case monitoring process that forms part of each supervision session, particularly around the timeliness of visits and note that standards for visiting are being met.

-Similarly, the IRO should appraise social work visits as part of the LAC Review process and make recommendations if visits need to be made or recorded.
+Similarly, the IRO should appraise social work visits as part of the Our Children's Review process and make recommendations if visits need to be made or recorded.
 In exceptional cases, when a visit is significantly out of timescale, this should be escalated to the Team Manager under the Issues Resolution protocol.
 The IRO also completes a Monitoring Form after each review that includes a section on social worker visits.